MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/overview.md

 > [!div class="nextstepaction"]
 > [Download the Creator Kit](https://aka.ms/creatorkitdownload)

 You can view the code in the latest version of the Creator Kit in the [Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit).
-View the code components and more detailed documentation in the [Creator Kit Code Components GitHub repository](https://github.com/microsoft/powercat-code-components).
+View the code components and more detailed component level documentation in the [Creator Kit Code Components GitHub repository](https://github.com/microsoft/powercat-code-components).

 :::image type="content" source="media/creatorkitview.png" alt-text="Examples of the Fluent UI components in the Creator Kit." border="false":::